TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_tsn_est_example.md

 \note Ethernet cable must be connected and link must be up in order for the example
       application to continue execution.

-## AM263X-CC

-- If using MAC port 1 (default), connect an Ethernet cable to the RJ-45 jack labeled as `J7`.
-- If using MAC port 2, connect an Ethernet cable to the RJ-45 jack labeled as `J4`.

-## AM263X-LP

-- If using MAC port 1 (default), connect an Ethernet cable to the RJ-45 jack labeled as `J7`.
-- If using MAC port 2, connect an Ethernet cable to the RJ-45 jack labeled as `J8`.

 # Running Enet TSN EST example